Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/forg.md

     direct access (relative)

-With certain operating systems, the sequential reception mechanism may allow data to be loaded into a non- sequential organization file (normally pre- existing).
+With certain operating systems, the sequential reception mechanism may allow data to be loaded into a non-sequential organization file (normally pre-existing).
 Depending on the case, the explicit use of parameters such as FTYPE, FKEYLEN, FKEYPOS and FORG may be required.

 For further information, refer to the {{< TransferCFT/axwayvariablesComponentShortName  >}} *"Operations